-Lisa B. Smith, Esq. serves as a community volunteer in South Hampton Roads.
-She has served as a Board of Director for a number of nonprofits including, but not limited to Access College Foundation, the Chrysler Museum, Smart Beginnings South Hampton Roads, the Norfolk Forum, CHKD's Child Abuse Development Board and the YMCA.
-She currently serves as Vice Chairman on the Board of Trustees of Westminster-Canterbury.
-In 2014, Ms. Smith was appointed to the Old Dominion University Board of Visitors by Governor Terry McAuliffe where she serves as Vice Rector.
-Prior to moving to this area, Ms. Smith spent nearly twenty years as an attorney in the telecommunications industry.
-She has worked as Senior Regulatory Counsel for MCI Corporation for 8 years where she focused her efforts on federal and state telecommunications public policy and as Senior Advisor to the Federal Communications Commission Commissioner.
+Lisa B. Smith, Esq. currently serves as the Chair of the Board of Trustees of Westminster-Canterbury.
+She also serves as a community volunteer in South Hampton Roads.
+She has served as a Board of Director for several non-profits, including, but not limited to, Access College Foundation, the Chrysler Museum, Smart Beginnings South Hampton Roads, the Norfolk Forum, CHKD's Child Abuse Development Board, and the YMCA.
+In 2014, Ms. Smith was appointed to the Old Dominion University Board of Visitors by Governor Terry McAuliffe, serving as Vice-Rector.
+Before moving to this area, Ms. Smith spent nearly twenty years as an attorney in the telecommunications industry.
+She has worked as Senior Regulatory Counsel for MCI Corporation for eight years, where she focused her efforts on federal and state telecommunications public policy.
+Ms. Smith also served as Senior Advisor to the Federal Communications Commission Commissioner.